 - 4. What Happens After I Pick My Mortgage Type?

-- 6. Find your mortgage rate and price range
+- 6. Find my mortgage rate and price range

 - 8. Shop For Homes With Confidence